cdev-framework/cdev-website/content/docs/examples/staticsite.md

 ### Generate a Hugo Site
 We will use the **[Hugo quickstart](https://gohugo.io/getting-started/quick-start/)** guide to generate a site.

-In the root of the project folder initialize a new `Hugo` site with the following command:
+In the root of the project folder, initialize a new `Hugo` site with the following command:
 ```bash
 hugo new site quickstart
 ```